OpenGammaProject/Gamma-MCA/README.md

 * Live plotting of any serial device using the Web Serial API
 * Linear and quadratic energy calibration
 * Customizable list of common gamma-ray energies
+* Export your spectrum and embed the interactive plot into your website
+* Automatic peak detection
 * ... and much more!

 ## Importing Spectra